 The Customer is still the King

-As we all know, the customer is still the king, it’s just how we acknowledge and deliver their royal role has shifted, and we achieve this by thinking differently; to take a strategic and systemic perspective and by putting cultural alignment as the top company priority.
+As we all know, the customer is still the king, it’s just how we acknowledge that their royal role has shifted.
+We have to be innovative and achieve this by thinking differently, and by taking a strategic and systemic perspective, and by putting customer intimacy and cultural alignment as the top company priority.

-By putting People before Process, Value before Profit and Solution before Product companies can not only survive and thrive, but they can also flourish in this new world that John Stewart talks about and is co-creating as a part of Cisco.
+By putting People before Process, Value before Profit and Solution before Product companies can not only survive and thrive.
+They can also flourish in this new world that John Stewart talks about and is co-creating as a part of Cisco.

 At ImagineNation™ we provide innovation coaching, education and culture consulting to help businesses achieve their innovation goals.
 Because we have done most of the learning and actioning of new hybrid mindsets, behaviours and skill-sets already, we can help your businesses also do this by opening people up to their innovation potential.